-- 20. Bulgaria has processes that are intended to ensure that the Competent Authority consults with the other Competent Authority prior to making a determination that there is or has been significant non-compliance with the terms of the relevant QCAA or that the other Competent Authority has caused a systemic failure.
-It has provided details in relation to those processes. - 21.
-Peer input was received from one jurisdiction in relation to the requirement for a consultation before determining systemic failure or significant non-compliance.
+20. Sweden has processes in place that are intended to ensure that the Competent Authority consults with the other Competent Authority prior to making a determination that there is or has been significant non-compliance with the terms of the relevant QCAA or that the other Competent Authority has caused a systemic failure.
+It has provided details in relation to those processes.

+21. Peer input was received from one jurisdiction in relation to the requirement for a consultation before determining systemic failure or significant non-compliance.
 There are no concerns to be reported in respect of consultation with the other Competent Authority before determining systemic failure or significant non-compliance.